ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 similar to Raspbian.

 **NOTE!
 There are no predefined user accounts**.
-The first time you boot the Ubuntu MATE 15.04 image it will run through a setup wizard where you can create your own user account and configure your regional settings.
+The first time you boot the Ubuntu MATE image it will run through a setup wizard where you can create your own user account and configure your regional settings.
+The first boot is quite slow, but once the first boot configuration is complete subsequent boots are much quicker.

 <div align="center">
   <img src="/gallery/Screenshots/ubuntu-mate-1504-raspberry-pi-2-screenshot.png" /></a><br />